BuhariS/repo4/README.md

 some texts
 some codes
 more additions

-#changes to this branch doesnt affects the main branch
+# changes to this branch doesnt affects the main branch
+see more
+see this